spotDL/spotify-downloader/docs/usage.md

 ### Download location

-By default web ui downloads files to a special directory, to overwrite this behaviour add option `--web-use-output-dir` this will change to output directory back to `--output`
+By default web ui downloads files to a special directory, to overwrite this behavior add option `--web-use-output-dir` this will change to output directory back to `--output`

 ## Config file